d-wid/pipewire-eq-startup-script/README.md

 - [for one of the lsp-plugins](https://github.com/d-wid/pipewire-eq-startup-script/blob/main/start-lspeq.sh)

 ## Changelog
+- 2021-09-04: Added pw-cli's new way of creating virtual device as default while commenting out the old way.
 - 2021-08-14: Added a new version for those using lsp-plugins-jack downloaded from https://sourceforge.net/projects/lsp-plugins/files/lsp-plugins/
 - 2021-06-25: For some reason my output device doesn't immediately appear to the Calf host when I start the script after login, so I've modified the script to wait for that as well before connecting all the ports.

 ## How to Use
 - Create and save a preset in calfjackhost or the LSP EQ plugin you want to use.
 Edit the values in the LSP plugin by double clicking on them, and in the Calf plugins by middle clicking the wheels.
 - Edit the script to correspond with your setup.
-There should be at most 6 or 7 lines that need changing (see examples below) in addition to a couple at the top for those who use the new version meant for the binaries provided [here](https://sourceforge.net/projects/lsp-plugins/files/lsp-plugins).
+There should be at most 7 or 8 lines that need changing (see examples below) in addition to a couple at the top for those who use the new version meant for the binaries provided [here](https://sourceforge.net/projects/lsp-plugins/files/lsp-plugins).
 To list JACK ports one can use:

       pw-jack jack_lsp